MicrosoftDocs/appcenter-docs/docs/api-docs/index.md

 	![Setting api token value to authorize our API's](~/api-docs/images/authorization_withtoken.PNG)

-13. If it shows 'Authorized' and a Logout-Button, authorization was successfull.
+13. If it shows "Authorized" and a Logout-Button, authorization was successful.
 On the top right corner of the pop up, click the "X" to exit the pop up.
 14. You are now able to use any App Center API and see the response.
 Enjoy!

 ### Running your first API call